meeshkan/properties-driven-development-tutorial/ARTICLE.md

         return tree.delete(self._tree, key)
 ```

-> Note: Throughout the rest of the tutorial, `...` represents the rest of the function or class as it was previous written.

 Again, we delegate the deletion to the tree with the `tree.delete` function.
 Because the deletion is somewhat tricky but can be copied from the [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book, we refer to [`tree.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/tree.py) in the accompanying repository for its implementation.

-Our list of requirements now looks as following:
+Our list of requirements now looks as follows:

 1. ~~Key-value pairs added to our sorted dictionary can be searched.~~
 1. ~~Adding a key that already exists overwrites the existing one.~~